Pittsburgh: Water quality

 Local rivers in Pittsburgh continue to exceed EPA pollution limits, primarily due to frequently overflowing untreated sewage from the city's outdated infrastructure.
 Pittsburgh's combined sewer system, built in the early 1900s, carries both stormwater and wastewater, with the treatment plant constructed in 1959.
 Insufficient upgrades have led to public health concerns, as even a tenth of an inch of rain causes runoff to flow into rivers.
 Nine billion gallons of untreated waste and stormwater flow into rivers per year, leading to health hazards and Clean Water Act violations.
 The Allegheny County Sanitary Authority (ALCOSAN) is under a Consent Decree from the EPA and proposed a $2 billion system upgrade in 2017, approved by the EPA in 2019.

-The Pittsburgh Water and Sewer Authority (PWSA), responsible for replacing pipes and setting water rates, has faced criticism for alleged mismanagement and for high lead levels in the city's drinking water, particularly in 2016.
-While lead levels have risen for years, many residents blame PWSA's administrative changes for the spike.
-In response, PWSA began adding orthophosphate to the water.
-PWSA has also been working to replace lead pipes, and continuing to test water for lead.
+Pittsburgh Water, the municipal water and sewer authority that serves most of the city and is responsible for maintaining infrastructure, replacing pipes, and setting water rates, has faced criticism for alleged mismanagement and for high lead levels in the city's drinking water, particularly in 2016.
+While lead levels had risen for years, at the time, many residents blamed the authority's administrative changes for the 2016 spike.
+In response, Pittsburgh Water began adding orthophosphate, a food-grade additive that helps prevent lead pipes from corroding into drinking water, to the water treatment process.
+Pittsburgh Water has also been working to replace residential lead service lines, citing a goal of 2027 by which to have replaced every residential lead line in its service area, and continuing to test water for lead.
+Improvements made since 2016 have resulted in Pittsburgh Water reporting a lead level of just 2 parts per billion in its drinking water in 2025, the lowest amount of lead ever recorded in Pittsburgh's drinking water.

 There remains concern among residents over the long-term effects of this lead, particularly for children.
-Some people also believe that the high levels of lead reflect environmental racism, as black and Hispanic children in Pittsburgh experience elevated blood-lead levels at 4 times the rate of white children.
+Some people, particularly during and after the 2016 lead crisis, also believe that the high levels of lead reflect environmental racism, as black and Hispanic children in Pittsburgh experience elevated blood-lead levels at 4 times the rate of white children.